How much does a lesson cost?

 Do I get exercises or homework?

 Yes.
 Learning the Alexander Technique is like learning to play an instrument.
-I expect my Alexander Technique students to do the active-rest exercise for 15 minutes every day, and to think of the basic principles during everyday activities.
+I expect my Alexander Technique students to lie down in active-rest for 15 minutes every day, and to think of the basic principles during everyday activities.

 How many lessons do I need?